What Is the SSCP Certification? 2024 Guide

 Advance and protect the profession

-4. Pay the annual maintenance fee: You’ll need to pay US$50 (about £40) fee upon certification and each year on the anniversary of your certification.
-You only need to pay the fee once per year if you earn additional certifications from (ISC)².
+4. Pay the annual maintenance fee: You’ll need to pay a US$125 fee upon certification and each year on your certification anniversary [2].
+If you earn additional certifications from ISC2, you only need to pay the fee once annually.

-To qualify to take the SSCP exam, you need at least a year of paid work experience in one more of the exam domains.
-This can include full or part-time work and paid or unpaid internships.
+To qualify for the SSCP exam, you need at least a year of paid work experience in one more of the exam domains.
+This could include full or part-time work and paid or unpaid internships.

-Earning a bachelor’s or master’s qualification in cybersecurity, computer science, computer engineering, computer systems engineering, management information systems, or information technology (IT) also satisfies the work experience requirement.
+Earning a degree in cybersecurity, computer science, computer engineering, computer systems engineering, or in a related subject also satisfies the work experience requirement.

 Access controls